Great Neck Estates, New York: The Great Gatsby

-In the 1920s, F. Scott Fitzgerald lived in Great Neck, at 6 Gateway Drive in Great Neck Estates, which is probably Great Neck's greatest claim to fame.
-It was a modest house, not dissimilar to that of Nick, the protagonist of his novel, The Great Gatsby.
+In the 1920s, F. Scott Fitzgerald lived in Great Neck Estates, which is probably Great Neck's greatest claim to fame.
+It was a modest house, not dissimilar to that of Nick Carraway, the protagonist of his novel, The Great Gatsby.
 It is said that Fitzgerald modeled West Egg, the fictional town in which Nick lived, next to the mansion of Jay Gatsby, after Great Neck (specifically Kings Point), for its epitome of nouveau riche gaudiness, atmosphere, and lifestyle.
 He modeled East Egg, the town where Daisy and Tom lived, after Great Neck's eastern neighbor Sands Point, which is part of Port Washington.